 This is the third piece of a collection of articles written for Bare Necessities- Zero Waste India dedicated to discussing plastic bans in India, all relating to the plastic announcement on October 2nd 2019.
 The collection aims to discuss the enforcement of policies, design and innovation of new ideas and important steps that have already taken place that will assist in transitioning the country toward a new, more sustainable system along with other areas that will be expanded upon on a weekly basis.

-One of the potential issues with banning plastics throughout India on one specific day is that a huge number of industries rely on plastic in their production and from evidence available they have not been provided with a ready made alternative to transfer to.
+One of the potential issues with banning plastics throughout India on one specific day is that a huge number of industries rely on plastic in their production and from the evidence available they have not been provided with a ready-made alternative to transfer to.

 There is an urgent need to look at the overall system to work out key steps and a roadmap toward a more sustainable future.

-Without a systems approach to addressing this issue it is difficult to see how a method of consumption and production that is so intrinsically ingrained in modern day life can change to one that does not produce in excess of $1.3 billion economic impact (according to the Asia Pacific Economic Cooperation, an estimate of impact on marine plastics to tourism, fishing and shipping industries in the region) annually (source).
+Without a systems approach to addressing this issue, it is difficult to see how a method of consumption and production that is so intrinsically ingrained in modern-day life can change to one that does not produce in excess of $1.3 billion economic impacts (according to the Asia Pacific Economic Cooperation, an estimate of the impact on marine plastics to tourism, fishing and shipping industries in the region) annually (source).

 To assist in ensuring that an announcement such as that made on the 2nd of October by the national government is made effective one of the easiest and most effective ways of moving the whole of India on a new course is by encouraging people to change their behaviour on an individual level.